lvplay2/Roblox-Uncopylocked-Games/.github/ISSUE_TEMPLATE/game-request.md

 **SaveBytecode:** [yes / no] -- Includes bytecode in the output.
 Useful if you wish to be able to decompile it yourself later.
 Default: true

-**IsolatePlayers:** [yes / no] -- Removes players from the save shown when executed SaveInstance.
+**IsolatePlayers:** [yes / no] -- Removes players from the save that was present when executed SaveInstance.
 Default: true

 **TreatUnionsAsParts**: [yes / no] -- RISKY: Converts all UnionOperations to Parts.
 Useful if your Executor isn't able to save (read) Unions, because otherwise they will be invisible.
 Default: false (except Solara)